 As a result, you will be able to put yourself in your customers’ shoes and treat their problems and concerns with less stress.

-Speaking to your customers the right way is the very first thing you need to do in order to start developing empathy.
+Speaking to your customers the right way is the very first thing you need to do in order to start developing sales empathy.
 This starts with the way you first approach them during conversation.
-One of the most basic things you can do to become closer to your customers is to use the right phases.
+One of the most basic things you can do to become closer to your customers is to use the right phrases.

-These phrases bring more emotion into the way that you speak and it will help your customers know that you are taking them seriously.
-Examples of such phrases are:
+Certain phrases bring more emotion into the way that you speak and it will help your customers know that you are taking them seriously.
+Examples such as: